 Anyone failing to comply with this limitation will face fines of 25% of the cash payment.
 Both parties involved in the transaction will be individually liable for any such breach, meaning that the Spanish Tax Authorities can act against any of them or against both.

 There will be no fines for the party involved that reports the transaction in the term of 3 months to the Tax office with information as to amount and identity of the other party.
 However, if both parties report, only the first one will be fine exempt.
-If the parties report simultaneously they will both be subject to fines.
+If the parties report simultaneously, they will both be subject to fines.

 Statute of Limitation period

-The statute of limitation period for the tax office to follow proceedings against the parties to put a fine will elapse after 5 years since the transaction took place and the payment was effected.
+The statute of limitation period for the tax office to follow proceedings against the parties to put a fine will elapse after 5 years since the transaction took place and the payment was made.